One in three families are impacted by addiction

 - Doubt if there's anything you can do to help.

-- Feel lost and confused when you look for answers.
+- Feel lost or confused when you look for answers.

 Unfortunately, there’s a staggering amount of misinformation about addiction.